Cerro Tláloc: Ritual practices

 The Aztecs were known for their rituals that were undertaken in order to secure rain for the land.
-Extravagant ceremonies, plentiful offerings, and the lives of children were all offered to Tlaloc in order to please him several times each year with an emphasis at the beginning of the rain season.
-One annual feast called Huey Tozoztli occurred atop Mount Tlaloc and coincided with the date of highest annual temperature, which usually occurred in April, right before the start of the rainy season.
+Extravagant ceremonies and plentiful offerings, were offered to Tláloc in order to please him several times each year with an emphasis at the beginning of the rain season.
+One annual feast called Huey Tozoztli occurred atop Cerro Tláloc and coincided with the date of highest annual temperature, which usually occurred in April, right before the start of the rainy season.
 The rulers and elites of Tenochtitlan and nearby states, such as Xochimilco, Tlaxcala, and Tlacopan, were also cited to have joined the feast.
-Another ceremony that took place atop Mount Tlaloc was Atlachualo which was celebrated from mid-February to early March.
-This ceremony involved the sacrifice of children who were dressed "like gods" and taken to the mountain top and had their hearts removed for ceremonial purposes.
-The children were encouraged to cry because their tears symbolized abundant rains and if they did not cry on their own on the way to the precinct, their fingernails were cited to have been removed to incite tears.
-The main objective of these offerings were to please Tlaloc and the Tlaloque in order to ensure rainfall for the rainy season to come, hence why both of the above ceremonies occurred a few months before the rainy season of summer.
+Another ceremony that took place atop Cerro Tláloc was Atlachualo which was celebrated from mid-February to early March.The main objective of these offerings were to please Tláloc and the Tlaloque in order to ensure rainfall for the rainy season to come, hence why both of the above ceremonies occurred a few months before the rainy season of summer.